Arthur St. Clair: Continued as Governor 1788-1802

-A Federalist, St. Clair refocused his energies on carving up the Northwest Territory into two states that would strength Federalist control of Congress.
+A Federalist, St. Clair refocused his energies on carving up the Northwest Territory into two states that would strengthen Federalist control of Congress.
 However, he was opposed by Ohio Democrat-Republicans for what they perceived as his shameless partisanship, high-handedness, and arrogance in office.
 In 1802, he declared that his constituents "are no more bound by an act of Congress than we would be bound by an edict of the first consul of France."
 This, coupled with the gradual collapse of Federalist influence in Washington D.C., led President Thomas Jefferson to remove him as governor.
 He thus played no part in the organizing of the state of Ohio in 1803.

 The first Ohio Constitution provided for a weak governor and a strong legislature, largely as a reaction to St. Clair's method of governance.

 Family life

 St. Clair met Phoebe Bayard, a member of one of the most prominent families in Boston, and they were married in 1760.
 Miss Bayard's mother's maiden name was Bowdoin, and she was the sister of James Bowdoin, a colonial governor of Massachusetts.
+They had seven children together.

 His eldest daughter was Louisa St. Clair Robb, a mounted messenger and scout, and known as a beautiful huntress.

 Like many of his Revolutionary-era peers, St. Clair suffered from gout due to poor diet, as noted in his correspondence with John Adams.

 Death

-In retirement, St. Clair lived with his daughter, Louisa St. Clair Robb, and her family on the ridge between Ligonier and Greensburg.
+In retirement, St. Clair lived with his daughter Louisa and her family on the ridge between Ligonier and Greensburg.